-BIO 107 INTRODUCTION TO ECOLOGY (+ Lab)
+BIO 107 INTRODUCTION TO ECOLOGY (+ LAB) CREDITS: 4

 This course introduces biology as a study of patterns in nature and their causes.
-Using outdoor sites, students measure and observe plants and animals, and design independent investigations to explain the patterns students see.
-Their explorations are related to ecology theory in population, community, eco-system, evolutionary, physiological, behavioral and applied ecology.
+Using outdoor sites, students measure and observe plants and animals, and design independent investigations to explain the patterns they see.
+Their explorations are related to ecological theory in population, community, eco-system, evolutionary, physiological, behavioral and applied ecology.
 Field investigations are supplemented with computer simulations.
 Offered fall and spring.
 Exploration Area: Science

-BIO 108 HUMAN BIOLOGY (+ Lab)
+BIO 108 HUMAN BIOLOGY (+ LAB) CREDITS: 4

 This course is an introduction to human biology.
 The structure and function of the various organs and systems of the body are discussed.
 The impact of the environment is discussed and the basis of various human diseases is explored.
 This course involves laboratory exercises surveying the various systems of the human body.
-Offered fall and spring.
+Offered fall.
 Students who complete BIO 108 may not also receive credit for BIO 205 or BIO 206.
 Exploration Area: Science

-BIO 121 MICROBIOLOGY (+ Lab)
+BIO 121 MICROBIOLOGY (+ LAB) CREDITS: 4

 This course involves the study of the fundamental principles of microbiology and the relationship of microorganisms to disease.
 Microbial morphology, growth, metabolism, genetics, diversity, ecology and viruses are stressed in the lectures.
-Laboratory work includes the preparation of media, cultural methods, microscopic work, control of organisms by physical and cultural means, and quantitative techniques.
-Offered fall.
+Laboratory work includes cultural methods, microscopic work, control of organisms by physical and cultural means, differential media and quantitative techniques.
+This course is intended for Nursing majors and not Biology majors.
+Offered fall for entering nursing students only; offered spring to all students; Exploration Area: Science

-BIO 205 HUMAN ANATOMY AND PHYSIOLOGY I (+ Lab)
+BIO 205 HUMAN ANATOMY AND PHYSIOLOGY I (+ LAB) CREDITS: 4